 About two years ago a conductor of a street car in Philadelphia was discharged.
-He had not a cent in his posket and had a wife and children to support.
-In this emergency he borrowed \$10 from a friend, made a bucket-show however, should not serve as an incomtive to other poor men.
-Two months from now the Philadelphian referred to may be penniless .- [New York World, of Pallas hall, and a large, genial-faced, jovial kind of a man assisted a lady to alight.
-As the car started again he
+He had not a cent in his pocket and had a wife and children to sunport.
+In this emergency he borrowed \$10 from a friend, made a bucket-shop investment and doubled his money.
+His luck has stock by him ever since, and he is now worth \$40,000.
+He cleared \$27,000 last year.
+His good fortune, however, should not serve as an incentive to other poor men.
+Two months from now the Philadelphian referred to may be penniless. - New York World.